Tech-Night-20/Portfolio/README.md

 # Portfolio

-Completely responsive portfolio website using HTML5, CSS3, JS and BOOTSTRAP.
+Completely responsive portfolio website using HTML5, CSS3, JS.

 Go through the website and know more about me!